Berkley Center, Georgetown University

-David Little is the T.J.
-Dermot Dunphy Professor of the Practice in Religion, Ethnicity, and International Conflict at Harvard Divinity School, and an associate at the Weatherhead Center for International Affairs at Harvard University.
+David Little is a research fellow at Georgetown University's Berkley Center.
+He retired in 2009 as T.J.
+Dermot Dunphy Professor of the Practice in Religion, Ethnicity, and International Conflict at Harvard Divinity School and as an associate at the Weatherhead Center for International Affairs at Harvard University.

 Until 1999, he was senior scholar in religion, ethics and human rights at the United States Institute of Peace in Washington, DC.
 In that capacity, he directed the Working Group on Religion, Ideology, and Peace, which conducted a multi-year study with special reference to the U.N.
 Declaration on the Elimination of Intolerance and Discrimination.